Hanno-stud/MindFeed/README.md

-# News-Mag
+# MindFeed
-News-Mag is a web application developed using React JS and Bootstrap, designed to provide users with the latest news articles based on different categories.
+MindFeed is a web application developed using React JS and Bootstrap, designed to provide users with the latest news articles based on different categories.
 This project utilizes the News API to fetch news data and displays it in a user-friendly interface.

 ## Features
 - Category Selection: Users can choose from various news categories such as business, entertainment, health, science, sports, technology, etc.